Loyola at Cuneo Mansion and Gardens

 In 1937, John Cuneo Sr. purchased the mansion, filling it with fine art from around the world and enhancing the architecture with murals, stained glass, and a private chapel.
 Mr. Cuneo further embellished the gardens with neoclassical statuary and fountains reminiscent of his Italian heritage.

 The mansion opened its doors to the public in 1991, with John Cuneo Jr. gifting the entire estate to Loyola University Chicago in 2009.
-The mansion remains open to the public today for academic programs, special events, corporate meetings, wedding receptions, and group tours.
+The mansion remains open to the public today for academic programs, corporate meetings, wedding receptions, and special events.